bxi4/bxi4/README.md

 # Hi there, I'm Mohammed Alwrafi 👋

 ## About Me
-I am a passionate developer with a keen interest in web development, data science, and open-source contributions.
+I am a passionate developer with a keen interest in Mobile development(ios, Android), data science, and open-source contributions.
 I love experimenting with new technologies and continuously improving my coding skills.

 ## Skills
 - **Languages:** Swift, Dart, Flutter